astronomer/airflow-guides/guides/connections.md

 Test the connection by clicking on the `Test` button.

-The last step is writing the DAG using the `SnowflakeToSlackOperator`.
-This operator queries the provided Snowflake database using a SQL statement and can directly post parts of the query to Slack.
+The last step is writing the DAG using the `SnowflakeToSlackOperator` to run a SQL query on a Snowflake table and post the result as a message to a Slack channel.
+The `SnowflakeToSlackOperator` needs both, the connection id pointing towards the snowflake connection `snowflake_conn_id` and the connection id for the Slack connection `slack_conn_id`.

-In the example the `ORDERS` table from the `TPCH_SF1` schema in the `SNOWFLAKE_SAMPLE_DATA` database is queried for its total count of rows and the sum of the `O_TOTALPRICE` column.
-The name of the table and of the column are provided using the operator's params argument and [Jinja templating](https://www.astronomer.io/guides/templating/).

-The result of the query provided to the `sql` parameter is accessible as a Pandas dataframe called `results_df`.
-In the `slack_message` we index into the `results_df` by providing the column name.
-Note that the operator will save the column names in upper case even if they were provided as lower case in the SQL statement.

 ```Python
 from airflow import DAG